 When it comes to filling out the divorce forms, you can arrange an interview with the Matrimonial Office of the Royal Courts of Justice.
 Their staff can check that you’ve filled in your forms correctly - bear in mind that they can’t offer legal advice.
 There is a small fee for this service.

-In Scotland
+Scotland

-There’s more information about the ‘simplified’ (do-it-yourself) procedure on the Scottish Courts website
+There’s more information about the ‘simplified’ (do-it-yourself) procedureOpens in a new window on the Scottish Courts website.

 Using an online DIY divorce or dissolution service